ahalsey/sre-assessment/README.md

 ## LLM Usage:

-Claude Opus 4.6 was used for drafting the below architecture diagram, generating `bootstrap-backend.sh`, and general troubleshooting.
+Claude Opus 4.6 was used for drafting the below architecture diagram, generating `bootstrap-backend.sh`, the GitHub Workflow, and general connectivity troubleshooting.

 ---